Dichotic pitch: Lateralization

-Pitch Processing
+Pitch processing

 Using the dichotic pitch, pitch processing in relation to Heschl's gyrus in the brain was studied.
 Using various pitch evoking stimuli, fMRI scans in Hall & Plack's study found that multiple areas, including the Heschl's gyrus and, primarily, the planum temporale which is posterior of Heschl's gyrus, were activated by the pitch-evoking stimuli (the binaural stimulus) such as Huggins pitch.

 The activation of Heschl's gyrus and the planum temporale was replicated by another study that used 2 dichotic pitches (Huggins pitch and Binaural band pitch) and pure tones which sound the same as the dichotic pitch but have dissimilar characteristics to study whether the activation depended on the characteristics of the pitch.
 The fMRI scans showed that the dichotic pitch and its corresponding pure tone activated the same areas: the lateral end of Heschl's gyrus and the lateral border of the Planum temporal.
 This reflects how Heschl's gyrus activation may not depend on the characteristics of the pitch but on the pitch itself.
 Huggins pitch was also found to affect the region bilaterally.

 The Planum temporale was also found to be more responsive to changes in the pitch such as those found in melodies.

-Clinical Uses of the Dichotic Pitch
+Clinical uses

-Dyslexia Diagnosis with the Dichotic Pitch
+In dyslexia

 There have been many findings on the subject of dichotic pitch, showing that different disorders experience it in multiple different ways.
-Individuals with dyslexia seem to experience dichotic pitch in a similar way, too if they were trying to distinguish words and letters.
+Individuals with dyslexia seem to experience dichotic pitch in a similar way to if they were trying to distinguish words and letters.
 Robert F. Dougherty and team, ran an experiment using both dyslexic and non-dyslexic children.
 The participants were given a melody to listen to and different tones were then played within the melody.
 The dyslexic children were able to decipher the higher-pitched tones but were unable to distinguish the lower notes from the background melody.
 It became apparent that the lower notes caused some sort of auditory and sensory problem for the dyslexic children that made it harder for their brain to sort out the information being sent to it.

-Hearing Impairment
+Hearing impairment

 Santurette and Dau compared the ability for hearing-impaired individuals to hear the dichotic pitch to non-hearing-impaired listeners.
 It was found that most hearing-impaired individuals were able to hear the dichotic pitch, but had more difficulty hearing it compared to non-hearing-impaired listeners.
 However, not all hearing-impaired participants, such as those with central auditory processing deficits, were able to hear the dichotic pitch.
 While this is only preliminary research, the researchers suggested that due to the differential ability for hearing-impaired individuals to perceive the dichotic pitch, this may make the dichotic pitch a useful tool for diagnosing hearing-impaired individuals.